Tyrhys Dolan: International career

 On 25 March 2022, Dolan made his England U20 debut in a 2–0 defeat to Poland at the Municipal Stadium in Bielsko-Biała.
 He scored his first goal for that age group four days later during a 3–1 victory over Germany in Colchester.

 Personal life

+Dolan was born in Manchester, but was raised in Broadheath, Greater Manchester.
+He attended St Bede's College, Manchester and was in the same year as future England internationals Cole Palmer and Taylor Harwood-Bellis.
 Following the suicide of close friend Jeremy Wisten, who Dolan had met in the academy of Manchester City, Dolan told Blackburn Rovers that he wished to use his position to promote mental health awareness.
 He is an ambassador for the Go Again charity, who provide mental health support for sportspeople who are released from their clubs.